blackducksoftware/opssight-connector/install/hub/README.md

-# Black Duck Hub On Kubernetes / Openshift.
+# Black Duck Hub On Kubernetes / OpenShift

+## Upgrading the Hub

+### Migrating PostgreSQL data from 4.6 and earlier Hubs
+If you have a previous version of the Hub (4.6 or earlier), you must migrate your postgres data on your storage mount:

+- Assuming you have a disk-based storage volume rooted as `/data/bd1` mounted into your pod as `/var/lib/postgresql/data`, run `sudo chown -R 70 /data/bd/1` and then copy it to a new directory `sudo chown -R 70 /data/bd2/`.
+- make sure that your persistent volume mounted to postgres is mounted from `/data/bd2`.

+### Bring down the Hub and bring it back up

+- Stop all containers for the Hub.
+You can do this by deleting the deployments, make sure you dont lose any data in the process.
+- Follow the directions in this respository, replacing the volume mounts with your original mounts in your old Hub.

+At this point, your Hub should be happily deployed.
+Expose its webserver service (or deployment controller) if you haven't already, and you can begin scanning.

 ## Requirements

-The hub is extensively tested on kubernetes 1.8 / openshift 3.6.
+The Hub is extensively tested on Kubernetes 1.8 / OpenShift 3.6.

 Other versions are supported as well, so long as all the API constructs in these YAMLs are supported in the corresponding orchestration version.

-## Installing the Hub quickly.
+### Installing the Hub quickly.

 All below commands assume:
 - you are using the namespace (or openshift project name) 'myhub'.
 - you have a cluster with at least 10 cores / 20GB of allocatable memory.
 - you have administrative access to your cluster.

-### Hub setup instructions

 #### If you're in a hurry, skip to the quickstart section: